ariary/kube-podpreemption-DoS/README.md

 *Notes:*
 * Why not using `nodeName` for the deployment instead of podaffinity?
 Cause when you specify `nodeName`, the scheduling process is not hte same and the preemption does not occur (`OutOfCpu` status for your higher-priority pods instead)
-* In a more realistic scenario you wouldn't not see where the eviction happen.
+* In a more realistic scenario you wouldn't see where the eviction happen.
 To see a  more realistic approach: [Blind PoC](#-blind-dos)

 #### Case 2 - Cluster stuffing and `AntiPodAffinity`